finom/tailwind-to-object/README.md

 #### Example usage with React

-You can simulate normal classNames in your React components that are going to be converted into a normal style object.
+You can simulate the regular className property in your React component that is going to be converted and applied as a style object.
+Optionally, install [tailwind-merge](https://www.npmjs.com/package/tailwind-merge) to avoid potential conflicts.
+Since the library is not related to any framework, you can create something with similar idea for your own environment.
+Feel free to create a PR to add more examples.

 ```ts
 // tailwindComponents.ts